theboyWhoCriedWoolf/async-bundle/docs/asyncRoute.md

 # Using AsyncRoute

-`AsyncRoute` is a HOC *(higher order component)* that was born out of pure laziness.
+`AsyncRoute` is a HOC *(Higher Order Component)* that was born out of pure laziness.
 It enables you to pass your Bundle directly into the *component/render* prop of React Router.

 Instead of passing in a function as you would with `AsyncBundle`: